 Have you ever found yourself wondering, does he love me?
 You are far from alone.
-Not only do I have personal experience wondering this in various relationships over the years, but my research shows that thousands of online searchers ask the same question every single month.
-Searches like these–
+Not only do I have personal experience wondering this in various relationships over the years, but my research shows that thousands of us ask the same question every single month.
+Questions like these–

 does my boyfriend love me

 does my husband really love me